 Thailand has a hot and humid, tropical climate throughout the year, though it can get chilly in the mountainous north.
 The dry and cool season runs from November to February.
 March to May is also dry but very hot, except in the south.
 The wettest month in rainy season tends to be October throughout the country.

-You can dive in Thailand all year round, though the best diving is between November and early May.
-Some dive sites in the Andaman Sea are not available in the rainy season due to strong winds.
+You can dive in Thailand all year round, although the best conditions are between November and early May.
+Some sites in the Andaman Sea are not available in the rainy season due to strong winds.
 At that time there are also only a limited number of diving cruise charters in Thailand.
-Check our dive site descriptions for detailed diving seasons.
+Check our dive site descriptions for detailed seasonal factors.

 Thailand is a malarial area, but most urban areas and Phuket, Similan Islands, Krabi and Phi Phi are mainly malaria-free.
 Dengue Fever, however, is prevalent, as is Rabies.